Dynamics365/dynamics365.github.io/_posts/2017-01-19-number-sequence-farmework-in-Dynamics-AX-2012.markdown

 	super();
 }
 {% endhighlight %}

 From now on you can create new record in Contoso Table with number sequence.

+## How to use on Form

-7. How to use on form level (In case you don’t want to expose NS in Table Level)
+How to use on form level (In case you don’t want to expose NS in Table Level)

 * In the class declaration of the form that will be accessing data, add a variable declaration for the number sequence handler.
 The following example shows the variable definition for a number sequence handler.

 {% highlight csharp %}
 public class FormRun extends ObjectRun